About this time last year, I noticed the ‘lifestyle block to-do’ guides were suggesting we get busy cleaning troughs.

 Just do it

 I’m really happy that our troughs are cleaned for the year.
 If you happen to have recently acquired a lifestyle block and this isn’t on your to-do list right now, don’t do what we did.
-Make it a priority: there’s a reason it pops up on the monthly guides.
+Make it a priority: there’s a reason cleaning troughs pops up on the monthly to-do guides.